cloudfoundry-samples/github-service-broker-ruby/README.md

 unbind | destroys the deploy key bound to the service instance. delete | deletes the service instance (repository).

-The GitHub credentials of the GitHub account adminstrator are hardcoded and should be changed if you are deploying your own instance of this broker application.
+The GitHub credentials of the GitHub account adminstrator should be specified in `settings.yml` if you are deploying your own instance of this broker application.
 We suggest that you create a dedicated GitHub account solely for the purpose of testing this broker (since it will create and destroy repositories).

 ## Configuring the Service Broker

+You should rename `settings.example.yml` to `settings.yml`.

-The `settings.yml` file contains the values for these broker configurations:
+The `settings.yml` file should contain the values for these broker configurations:

 1. basic auth username and password
 2. service catalog description
-3. [TODO] GitHub account credentials
+3. GitHub account credentials

 Make changes to this yml file to customize your service broker.